Article I - Organization and Purposes

 Section 4.
 (Preparation of Ballots) The Secretary shall thereafter have prepared a ballot containing the names of candidates placed in nomination by the Board of Directors and including space thereon for the listing of three write-in candidates.

 Section 6.
 (Election) The Secretary shall count and record the number of ballots cast and the number of votes cast for each candidate, including write-in candidates.
-Votes cast for any candidate who, himself, has not paid his dues by the deadline will be ignored.
+Votes cast for any candidate who has not paid their dues by the deadline will be ignored.
 The three candidates who receive the highest number of votes shall be declared elected as Directors of the PALO ALTO GOLF CLUB for a three-year term.
 In the case of a tie vote, the selection shall be made by lot under the supervision of the Board of Directors.
 All Directors shall serve until their successors are elected or otherwise appointed and qualified.
 In the event that more than three vacancies exist to be filled on the Board of Directors, the Secretary shall modify the procedures outlined above to certify additional candidates receiving the successively highest number of votes below the three highest as elected to such additional vacancies to serve the remainder of the term vacated.

 Article IX - Interpretation